gajsivandran/ai-policy-picklist/README.md

   document's own language; there is also a box for writing your own.
 If someone has already picked assignment language, one button pulls the outcomes from that.
   Anything still unfilled stays highlighted and is listed in a banner on the draft.
+- Each goal carries a note saying which course-level statements it sits under.
+If it conflicts with the statement you picked, the note turns amber and says which way.
+- When your selections depart from your course statement, the draft writes the exception sentence for the syllabus and puts it in the export.
 - **Your draft** collects every selection.
 Copy all, or download a `.txt`.

+The band a goal belongs to is derived from its own policy text, following the note in Section 2 of the pick-list: goals that restrict AI outright sit at Levels 1-2, goals that permit substantial AI use as a prerequisite sit at Level 3, and Section G is the Level 5 case.
+It is a rule of thumb, not a ruling.
+Nothing is ever blocked, because combining levels within one course is expected.

 ## Privacy and limits